-It is important that the positive steps that have been undertaken are continued and as such this Equality Outcome will continue to be in place from 2017.
+It is important that the positive steps that have been undertaken are continued and, as such, this Equality Outcome will continue to be in place from 2021.
+In addition to the measurement shown above, we will also incorporate the results of our staff survey to help assess progress with this Equality Outcome.
+The result of our 2020 survey is shown below and will form a baseline going forward.